Is Burial Insurance with Brain Tumor Worth It?

 As a result, you can only qualify for a first-day benefit plan if you have a malignant brain tumor and are currently undergoing treatment.

-Your death benefit will be phased in over time, and you will be covered from the first day.
 It’s best to go with a first-day benefit plan.

 Malignant Brain Tumor diagnosed or treated over 24 months.